robenkleene/robenkleene.github.io/_posts/2019-06-10-2015-digital-audio-workstation-market-share.md

 10. 0.92% [Digital Performer](http://www.motu.com/products/software/dp/)
 11. 0.77% [Bitwig Studio](https://www.bitwig.com/en/bitwig-studio)

+(Everything else combined got 8.70%.)

-One of the great things about the DAW market is how fractured it is.
+One of the great things about the DAW market is how fragmented it is.
 The market leader, Ableton Live, only has 23.14%.
-Compare that with leaders in other markets:
+Compare that with the leaders in other markets:

 - 96% [Adobe After Effects](https://www.adobe.com/products/aftereffects.html), [Motion Graphics](/2019/05/30/2015-motion-graphics-software-market-share/)
 - 70% [Sketch](https://www.sketch.com/), [User Interface Design](/2019/04/02/sketch-figmas-market-share/)
 - 65% [Adobe Premiere Pro](https://www.adobe.com/products/premiere.html), [Video Editing (NLE)](/2019/04/05/video-editor-market-share-numbers-from-2014/)

-I'm also really curious if Logic Pro X has more users across the whole market than GarageBand.
+I'm also really curious if Logic Pro X actually has more users than GarageBand.

-* * *

-[^daweverythingelse]: Everything else combined got 8.70%.